tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 “Don’t answer it.”

 The thing in the bathroom tilted its head.
 It did not look at her.
 It looked at me.

 And I understood then, in the simple animal part of my brain, that my mom had never been talking to herself.
 She had been keeping it busy.
 For years.
 Maybe decades.
-A conversation as a leash.

 A mother’s voice thrown again and again into the dark so it wouldn’t notice the quiet child listening from the hallway.

 My mom shoved me toward the front door.